Wasted-Audio/ryukau_LV2Plugins/docs/dev_note/code_walkthrough.md

 ### Note-On Timing
 DPF provides offset of MIDI events.
 Offset is number of samples from start of processing call.

-Plugins in this repository only handles note-on/off offsets.
+Plugins in this repository only handle note-on/off offsets.

 Offset is passed to `Plugin::run()` to `DSPCore::pushMidiNote()`.
-Received notes are stored in `DSPCore::midiNotes`, then picked up in `DSPCore::processMidiNote()`, which is called in`DSPCore::process()`.
+Received notes are stored in `DSPCore::midiNotes`, then picked up in `DSPCore::processMidiNote()` which is called in`DSPCore::process()`.

 ## CPU Dispatching
 In this repository, [vector class library](https://github.com/vectorclass/version2) (VCL) is used to write SIMD instructions.

 Basics of CPU dispatching is explained in [VCL manual](https://github.com/vectorclass/manual) - 9.9 Instruction sets and CPU dispatching.
-VCL is also providing [example code](https://github.com/vectorclass/version2/blob/master/dispatch_example.cpp) for CPU dispatching.
+VCL also provides [example code](https://github.com/vectorclass/version2/blob/master/dispatch_example.cpp) for CPU dispatching.

 VCL example uses function pointer for CPU dispatching.
-In this repository macro, class and `std::unique_ptr` is used.
+In this repository, macro, class and `std::unique_ptr` is used to implement CPU dispatching.

 ### Building
 Before going to read here, it's better to take a look at [CPU dispatching example code](https://github.com/vectorclass/version2/blob/master/dispatch_example.cpp) provided by VCL.

 To enable different set of SIMD instructions, we must compile source code with different options.
-For example, it could be something like code below.
+For example, it could be something like the code below.
 Details of `dspcore.cpp` is described later.

 ```bash
 # -fPIC is required for shared object.